aditya10/TST-ED/README.md

-# TST-ED
+# PD-EST
 A temporal processes time-series model with a transformer encoder and LSTM decoder for forecasting and predicting the next event type.

 ## Goals:

-This model is based on temporal time processes datasets, where you are given time series sequences with each timestep containing `{t, k, v}` where `t` is the time, `k` is the event type, and `v` is the event value.
+This model is based on temporal time processes datasets, where you are given time series sequences with each timestep containing `{t, k}` where `t` is the time, `k` is the event type.
 In this project, we attempt to...

 * predict the next time step
 * predict the next event's type
-* predict the next event's value
+* find the underlying process for each event

 ## Setup: